Contrasting Regal Rexnord (RRX) and Its Rivals

 Regal Rexnord (NYSE:RRX – Get Free Report) is one of 25 public companies in the “General industrial machinery,” industry, but how does it weigh in compared to its rivals?
-We will compare Regal Rexnord to related businesses based on the strength of its earnings, valuation, institutional ownership, dividends, profitability, risk and analyst recommendations.
+We will compare Regal Rexnord to related companies based on the strength of its institutional ownership, profitability, earnings, risk, analyst recommendations, valuation and dividends.

 Analyst Ratings

-This is a summary of current ratings and price targets for Regal Rexnord and its rivals, as provided by MarketBeat.
+This is a breakdown of current recommendations for Regal Rexnord and its rivals, as reported by MarketBeat.

 |Sell Ratings